IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/finish.md

-You've completed the **Unix, Manipulating files and directories** scenario!
+You've completed the **Basics of the Unix command line interface** scenario.
+Congratulation!